How Do Student Loans Affect Your Credit Score?

 How Can Refinancing Student Loans Help Your Credit Score?

-Refinancing itself won’t directly improve your credit score, but if it helps you keep repayment on schedule by lowering your monthly payments, refinancing can help you avoid damage to your credit history.
+Refinancing itself won’t directly improve your credit score, but if it helps you keep repayment on schedule by lowering your monthly payments, refinancing student loans can help you avoid damage to your credit history.

 The best way to lower your monthly payments by refinancing is if you can reduce your interest rate.
 You can also lower your monthly payments by stretching repayment out over a longer period of time, but this is likely to result in you paying more interest over the life of the loan.